 What is the True Number of Cards in the T206 Set?

-How many cards in the important set depends on your point of view
+The number of cards in the important set depends on your point of view

 Surprisingly, there’s no clear cut answer accepted by everyone.
 Here are some possibilities from the greatest number of cards to the least.